 Humanity may one day find alternate mathematical (or, even non-mathematical) formulations of the physics uncovered over the past few centuries.
 But until then: Complex Numbers, the abstract formulation of Linear Algebra, Calculus on the Complex Plane, and an introduction to Partial Differential Equations, together form the mathematical core of any solid undergraduate education in physics.
 To tell students such material is graduate-level mathematical physics is — at the very least — misleading.
 At an institute like the U of MN Duluth (UMD), where students would invariably use it as validation to disengage from such a course altogether, this sort of misinformation holds them back from acquiring the necessary mathematical skills for tackling physics.
 Such an act of deceit is therefore appropriately labeled as academic fraud.
+(Note added: It makes it even more fraudulent if it was driven by personal feud/political reasons, as I believe was the case here.)

 It is particularly scandalous and egregious, in my opinion, that the perpetrators of such fraud came from a pair of theoretical physicists, i.e., scientists who should know very well what constitutes the mathematical foundations of Quantum Mechanics, Electrodynamics, etc.: my colleagues (and married couple) John R. Hiller and Sophia Chabysheva.
 During Fall 2015, they abused the trust that UMD physics students had placed in their seniority, and quite possibly stunted the academic development of roughly 11 of the 13 students in my Fall 2015 Analytical Methods in Physics course.
 They did so by repeatedly misleading the students that my course material was a graduate-level one.